Five-Quarters/five-quarters.github.io/about.markdown

 I discovered a love for lino printing in 2014, and soon after that I bought an old victorian book press for printing them.

+If you’re unfamiliar with lino prints, I carve the designs out of lino block, cutting away the bits I don’t want to appear.
+Then, I roll ink over the completed design and use pressure to transfer it onto paper.

+Each design is carved by hand, and then printed by hand using an old Victorian book press.
+This hand-crafted nature of the medium means each print is subtly unique - no two are exactly the same.

+The designs are limited editions, usually of only 15-25, with each print individually signed and numbered.

 I originally trained as an illustrator and spent many years working in illustration and design.

 <h2>News</h2>